-In the context of climate change, uncultivated foods could be play important as adaptation.
-The multiple functions of forests need to be acknowledged such as releasing oxygen, precipitating rain, recharging groundwater, conserving fertile topsoil, buffering against droughts and floods are also about securing food for local communities.
+In the context of climate change, uncultivated foods could be important as adaptation.
+The multiple functions of plant need to be acknowledged such as releasing oxygen, precipitating rain, recharging groundwater, conserving fertile topsoil, buffering against droughts and floods are also about securing food for local communities.

 With food security and nutrition high on the agenda, it is crucial to understand the contribution of forests and trees to a food secure and nutrition-sensitive future.
+'Uncultivated'

-'Uncultivated' foods are not just about satisfying hunger, but about savoring the people's relationship with their immediate environment.
+foods are not just about satisfying hunger, but about savoring the people's relationship with their immediate environment.

-During the study seed requirement for reestablishing some of these crops and vegetables for adapting to indigenous food system was assessed as part of PLA exercise.
-A large number of seed and seeding material was exchanged by community within groups but some seeds were procured from adjoining regions also.
+Many seed and seeding material was exchanged by community within groups but some seeds were procured from adjoining regions also.
 These crop varieties were revived within one cropping season.
-Presently, the community-based seed bank is initiated with seeds of 100 types of indigenous plants and crops it includes millets, maize, pulses, vegetables, tubers, flowers and fruit.
+Presently, the community-based seed bankis initiated with seeds of 100 types of indigenous plants and crops.

 Women farmers have been playing a major role in the revival of indigenous crops, management of the community-based seed banks and conservation of the indigenous agro-biodiversity.
 Our study demonstrates a wide diversity of indigenous foods available and consumed from the natural environment of the Bhil tribe.
-Specifically, a number of micronutrient rich plant foods were part of their daily dietary intake.
+Specifically, many micronutrient rich plant foods were part of their food system.
 The preferred and commonly consumed food items identified were particularly rich in iron, calcium, vitamin A, vitamin C and folate.
-The food items which were analyzed in the laboratory as part of the study were also found to be good sources of one or more micronutrients.
+The food items which were analyzed in the laboratory as part of the study were also found to be good sources of one or more micro nutrients.
 The nutrient analysis of Rajan, Dhimda, Dhimdi, saag revealed a high iron and dietary fiber content.
-The local environment of the Bhil community thus presented a rich and ready source of indigenous plants that were used for maintaining good health and treating illnesses.

 Due to ignorance, by large number of people in communities, these food resources are slowly-slowly at the diminishing trend.
 Support and advocacy for their increased consumption can be an important strategy to improve nutritional status within this tribal group.
-Participatory listing and identification of these foods could also be a way of building awareness among community and also identification helping them in of underutilized items and advocating their incorporation into the diet.
+Participatory listing and identification of these foods could also be a way of building awareness among community and helping them in identification of underutilized items and advocating their incorporation into the diet.